SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Acrobatic Tricks: Acrobatics can also enhance brawling and melee combat attacks.
 The character must perform the acrobatics trick and the attack on the same turn.
-The gamemaster determines the exact diﬃculty of the acrobatics attempt.
-The player may add one-half of the difference (rounded up) between the diﬃculty and the successful acrobatics roll to the amount of damage done (not to the combat skill roll).
+The gamemaster determines the exact difficulty of the acrobatics attempt.
+The player may add one-half of the difference (rounded up) between the difficulty and the successful acrobatics roll to the amount of damage done (not to the combat skill roll).
 One acrobatics trick roll can affect one attack only.
 All-out: The character attacks with no thought to the consequences.